henkelmax/modrepo/docs/minecraft/voicechat/wiki/server_setup_mc_hosting.md

 ::: warning NOTE
 If no guide exists, please ask the support of your hoster for help.

-Please don't ask us for help before you contacted your hoster!
+Please don't ask us for help about this, as we can't help you with the setup for specific hosters!
 :::

 ::: danger WARNING